 - Social Media: Facebook, Twitter, Instagram.

-3. Mobile Applications:
+📱 3.
+Mobile Applications

-Designed specifically for mobile devices like smartphones and tablets.
+Mobile applications are designed for mobile devices like smartphones and tablets.

 - Social Media Apps: Snapchat, WhatsApp.

-- Utility Apps: Flashlights, calculators.
+- Utility Apps: Flashlight, calculator.

 - Games: Candy Crush, Angry Birds.

-4. Enterprise Applications:
+🏢 4.
+Enterprise Applications

 - Customer Relationship Management (CRM): Salesforce, HubSpot.